 Were you or a child bitten by a dog in New Port Richey, FL?
 The dog’s owner may owe you compensation for your injuries.
-An experienced New Port Richey dog bite lawyer at Winters & Yonker, P.A. can help you determine whether you’re entitled to compensation for medical bills, lost wages, and your pain and suffering.
+An experienced New Port Richey dog bite lawyer at Winters & Yonker Personal Injury Lawyers can help you determine whether you’re entitled to compensation for medical bills, lost wages, and your pain and suffering.

 Our lawyers have over 119 years handling personal injury cases.
 We know the law inside and out and are ready to put our skills to work for you

-How Winters & Yonker, P.A.
-Can Help After a Dog Bite in New Port Richey
+How Winters & Yonker Personal Injury Lawyers Can Help After a Dog Bite in New Port Richey

 Dogs can bring joy to your life.
 On the other hand, when a dog attacks, the injuries you sustain can be devastating.
 You’ll need an experienced New Port Richey personal injury lawyer to help you recover fair compensation.

-At Winters & Yonker, P.A., we have decades of experience helping injured clients.
+At Winters & Yonker Personal Injury Lawyers, we have decades of experience helping injured clients.
 We’ve earned a reputation for helping our clients recover the maximum compensation possible.